junxit/us-congress-code/title-26/chapter-1/sec-25a.md

 - **(c)** *Lifetime Learning Credit*
   - **(1)** *Per taxpayer credit* The Lifetime Learning Credit for any taxpayer for any taxable year is an amount equal to 20 percent of so much of the qualified tuition and related expenses paid by the taxpayer during the taxable year (for education furnished during any academic period beginning in such taxable year) as does not exceed $10,000.
   - **(2)** *Special rules for determining expenses*
-    - **(A)** *Coordination with American Opportunity Tax Credit* The qualified tuition and related expenses with respect to an individual who is an eligible student for whom a American Opportunity Tax Credit under subsection (a)(1) is allowed for the taxable year shall not be taken into account under this subsection.
+    - **(A)** *Coordination with American Opportunity Tax Credit* The qualified tuition and related expenses with respect to an individual who is an eligible student for whom a 11 So in original.
+Probably should be “an”.
+American Opportunity Tax Credit under subsection (a)(1) is allowed for the taxable year shall not be taken into account under this subsection.
     - **(B)** *Expenses eligible for Lifetime Learning Credit* For purposes of paragraph (1), qualified tuition and related expenses shall include expenses described in subsection (f)(1) with respect to any course of instruction at an eligible educational institution to acquire or improve job skills of the individual.
 - **(d)** *Limitations based on modified adjusted gross income*
   - **(1)** *American Opportunity Tax Credit* The American Opportunity Tax Credit (determined without regard to this paragraph) shall be reduced (but not below zero) by the amount which bears the same ratio to such credit (as so determined) as—